nglaeser/crypto-glossary/src/subareas/zk_latex.md

 Zero-knowledge (ZK) protocols occur between two parties: a _prover_ and a _verifier_.
 The prover's goal is to convince the verifier that some statement _x_ is in some language _L_, by convincing the verifier that it knows some witness _w_ for that statement.
 The verifier's goal is to be sure the prover knows such a witness.

-ZK protocols are only interesting if the prover doesn't want to reveal its witness.
+ZK protocols are only interesting if the prover doesn't want to reveal its witness (the _zero-knowledge_ property).
 (If we didn't care about revealing the witness, the prover could simply send the witness to verifier and we'd be done.)

+**Example:** <!-- Where's Waldo example -->

 ## Properties